fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

         $ python dataactcore/scripts/initialize.py -a

 **Important Notes:**
-* If you're using a local DynamoDB, make sure it's running before executing these scripts.
 * By default, the broker installs with a small sample of [GTAS financial data](https://www.fiscal.treasury.gov/fsservices/gov/acctg/gtas/gtas_home.htm "GTAS"), which is used during the validation process.
 See the next section